jsGanttImproved/jsgantt-improved/README.md

 Import in your JS `import {JSGantt} from 'jsgantt-improved';`

+See the [FULL DOCUMENTATION](./docs/Documentation.md) for more details in all features.

 For **Angular** use the component [ng-gantt](https://github.com/jsGanttImproved/ng-gantt)

 For **React** use the component [react-jsgantt](https://github.com/jsGanttImproved/react-jsgantt)